GET IN TOUCH

 Responding quickly after receiving a levy notice helps limit damage.
 Taking deliberate steps provides the best chance of stopping or reversing enforcement.

-- Review documents: Before submitting requests, collect bank statements, financial statements, and other documents proving income, expenses, or exempt funds.
+Review documents — Before submitting requests, collect bank statements and other documents proving income, expenses, or exempt funds.

-- Submit forms: Forms 990 for installment agreements and Form 5181 for offer in compromise applications are used to formalize arrangements with the department.
+Submit forms — Form 990 for installment agreements and Form 5181 for offer in compromise applications are used to formalize arrangements with the department.

-- Seek assistance: Contact professional tax representatives or clinics for guidance on managing obligations, preparing documentation, and asserting taxpayer rights.
+Seek assistance — Contact professional tax representatives or clinics for guidance on managing obligations, preparing documentation, and asserting taxpayer rights.
+If you are facing an IRS bank levy, immediate relief options are available.
+For business-related bank levy issues, state business bank levy help is also available.

 Frequently Asked Questions